shom-fr/xoa/ROADMAP.rst

 They are designed to provide efficient and pure numeric routines to perform interpolations that are not provided by other packages because of the complex ocean coordinates.
-The :func:`xoa.regrid` module is intended to provide routines that help calling the low level routines with xarray data and coordinates.
+The :mod:`xoa.regrid` module is intended to provide routines that help calling the low level routines with xarray data and coordinates.

 Graphics